dalehenrich/RowanSample6/README.md

 ./newBuild_SystemUser_reconcile_sett
 ```
 Note that the `sett/src`and `sett/configs` directories will be modified when the above script runs.
 If you want to preserve the newly generated code, I suggest that you work on a branch to preserve the state of the master branch.

+## Update
+The [Reconcile](#reconcile) operation only needs to be done once ... in this project you should `checkout` the `reconcile_sett` branch where the results of the [reconcile](#reconcile-the-sett-code-move-class-extensions-for-globals-classes-into-separate-packages) have been saved.

+The update process involves creating a staging project and `adopting` the code in the image into the staging project so that the SETT package structure can be loaded into the stone.